Annovis Bio (NYSE:ANVS) Shares Gap Up to $104.82

-Separately, Maxim Group increased their price objective on Annovis Bio from $45.00 to $150.00 and gave the company a “buy” rating in a report on Wednesday, July 7th.
+Separately, Maxim Group lifted their target price on shares of Annovis Bio from $45.00 to $150.00 and gave the stock a “buy” rating in a report on Wednesday, July 7th.

 Annovis Bio, Inc, a clinical stage drug platform company, develops drugs to treat neurodegeneration.
 The company's lead compound is ANVS401, which is in Phase 2a clinical trials for the treatment of Alzheimer's disease (AD), Parkinson's disease, Alzheimer's disease in Down Syndrome, and other chronic neurodegenerative disorders.